catmanjan/anutimetable/README.md

 * Added delete, clear, save and flush feature (use localStorage / cookie depends on the availability).
 * Fixed an issue with tutorial selection (explained in master upstream branch issue #22).
 * Fixed the issue with not being able to choose between one hour tutorials.
+* Fixed the issue with ics export will include all the tutorials regardless of choosing or not.

 ### 2015-12-06
 * The scraper is planned for deletion.